Benefits of wool rugs

 Thinking about what the benefits of wool rugs could be?
-We have come across countless homeowners that always wonder what is the best type of rug to get when it comes to durability, wear, stains, etc.
+We have come across countless homeowners that always wonder what the best type of area rug to get when it comes to durability, wear, stains, etc. is.

-Now you probably noticed this yourself that finding the best carpet for your home starts and simple, but when you get to the carpet store, it seemed to quickly become complicated.
-You know you want something that looks good in your home, feels great and most importantly it stays there in that way for years to come.
+Now you probably noticed this yourself that finding the best carpet for your home starts simple, but when you get to the carpet store, it seems to become complicated quickly.
+You know you want something that looks good in your home, feels excellent, and most importantly it stays there in that way for years to come.

-Knowing about carpet fibers and how they perform we give you a better understanding of which carpet to buy.
+Knowing about carpet fibers and how they perform, we give you a better understanding of which carpet to buy.
 So in this article, we’ll talk about the benefits of wool rugs.
 Wool is the most popular luxurious fiber.
 Wool is considered by many to be the very best carpet fiber material available.
-Sure they are the most expensive, but for good reason.
-Some of there benefits are:
+Sure they are the most expensive, but for a good reason.
+Some of these benefits are:

-- Wool Rug Durability & Flexible: Wool is extremely durable, strong, elastic and has excellent resilience.
+- Wool Rug Durability & Flexible: Wool is exceptionally durable, reliable, elastic, and has excellent resilience.
 More than most of the carpet fibers.
-Wool has a high degree of natural crimp in the fibers, similar to a coil spring which helps it withstand heavy pressure and footfall.
+Wool has a high degree of a natural crimp in the threads, similar to a coil spring which helps it withstand heavy pressure and footfall.
 Hence, wool carpets maintain a good appearance for longer.

-- Naturally Flame Retardant: Wool is naturally flame retardant.
-Although wool will catch fire it will not support a flame.
-This means it was just smoldering and self extinguish when the flame source is removed.
+- Naturally Flame Retardant: Wool is typically flame retardant.
+Although wool will catch fire, it will not support a flame.
+Meaning it just smolders and self extinguishes when the flame source gets removed.
 The moisture that the wool holds contributes to it being flame-retardant.
 Burns from cigarettes and splats from the fire will cause minimal damage to a wool carpet.

 - Warm, Cosy, Cool & Comfy: Wool has superb insulating properties.
 It helps to keep your room warm in winter and cool in summer.
 Its unique chemical structure means that they have a natural ability to regulate the humidity in your home.
-It quite simply breathes.
+It entirely breathes.
 Wool absorbs moisture from the air when the atmosphere is damp and releases it when the atmosphere is dry.
-This provides improved air quality and creates a more comfortable home environment.
-It does this without being damp or cold to the touch.
+Air absorption provides improved air quality and creates a more comfortable home environment.
+It does this without being wet or cold to the touch.

-- Water Repellent: Wool is naturally water-repellent.
-This is because the surface of the wool fibers has overlapping waxy scales, which is a hydrophobic, water-resistant.
-In other words, it makes them shower-proof.
-This means that water droplets will bead and roll of the fibers, delaying the observation time.
+- Water Repellent: Wool is naturally water-repellent; this is because the surface of the wool fibers has overlapping waxy scales, which is hydrophobic, water-resistant.
+In other words, it makes them a shower-proof.
+The water droplets will bead and roll off the fibers, delaying the observation time.

-- Highly Absorbent: Wool is also highly absorbent.
-Amazingly, wool can absorb up to 35% percent of its own weight in water before it even starts to feel wet.
+- Highly Absorbent: Of all the benefits of wool rugs, one not to forget is that wool is also highly absorbent.
+Amazingly, wool can absorb up to 35% of its weight in water before it even starts to feel wet.
 Are you wondering how this is all that possible?
 It may seem confusing that wool is both water repellent and highly moisture absorbent.
-Well there are two different parts of the fiber that give wool these qualities.
-Like said earlier, wool has a hydrophobic water-repellent exterior but it has a hydrophilic water-loving interior too.
+Well, there are two different parts of the fiber that give wool yarn these qualities.
+Like said earlier, wool has a hydrophobic water-repellent exterior, but it has a hydrophobic water-loving interior too.
 So even though it’s natural water, yet the inner core, however, will slowly absorb the water vapor.
 So wool is both moisture repellant and water absorbent.

-- Less Static Electricity: Now because of this unique moisture retention properties, wool carpets don’t conduct static electricity.
+- Less Static Electricity: Now, as they have special moisture retention properties, wool area rugs do not conduct static electricity.
 Less static electricity means less dirt.
 The low surface energy of wool reduces the degree of dry soil pick up compared to most other fibers.

 - Soil Trapping Fibres: Wool is naturally soil-resistant.
-This because it’s a protective layer that traps the dirt in the upper area of the carpet pile.
-This makes the dirt and dust be removed with ease.
+This is because it’s a protective layer that traps the dirt in the upper area of the carpet pile.
+This feature makes the dirt and dust get removed with ease.
 When it comes to cleaning, wool indeed responds very well as the moisture makes the fibers swell and release the dirt.

-- Multiple Areas For Usage: Woolen rugs can be used in high foot traffic areas.
-They can be laid in multiple places at home like living rooms, hallways, entryways, dining rooms, bedrooms, and kitchens.
+- Multiple Areas For Usage: Woolen rugs is a high foot traffic areas material.
+You can place them in numerous places at home like living rooms, hallways, entryways, dining rooms, bedrooms, and kitchens.
 On the other hand, some locations where they are better off avoiding are places like the bathroom and outdoor.
-This is due to the fact that wool may soak enough moisture leading to wool’s quality deterioration if not dry at earliest.
+Why?
+The reason being the fact that wool may soak enough moisture leading to wool’s quality deterioration if not dry at earliest.
 Moreover, overexposure to sunlight can fade off the color dye of the wool.

 - Some Hidden Secrets Of Wool: Wool has excellent soil hiding capabilities.
 Wool will not show soil as many other fibers.
-The reason for this is that wool is an opaque fiber as opposed to synthetics which are transparent.
+The reason for this is that wool is a dark fiber as opposed to transparent synthetics.
 Wool does not refract or reflect light like synthetics.
 The natural soft appearance provided by the scales on the fibers diffuses light.
-This makes the soil much less apart from the human eye.
+This makes the soil much less visible from the human eye.

 Types Of Wool Carpets

 Carpets and area rugs developed from wool have come a long way since centuries.
-Wool is a natural fiber and carpets made out of them are known to be the best of all.
-They are used in making beautiful handwoven rugs in Hand-knotted, Hand-loom, and Hand-tufted.
-They are also used in machine-made but not in its pure form.
-This is because they are not so strong alone for the machine weaving.
-Instead, they are blended with unnatural fiber for the same purpose.
+Wool yarn is a natural fiber and carpets made out of them are known to be the best of all.
+They help in making hand knotted wool rugs, and other beautiful hand woven woolen rugs like handloom, hand-tufted, shag, and flatweave rugs.
+They are sometimes also used in machine-made but not in its pure form.

-Pure wool is very expensive.
-This is because of the comprehensive labor put in its creation and construction.
-Some of the very popular types of wool are New Zealand Wool, they are also known as NZ wool and is a natural fiber.
-New Zealand wool is considered to be the finest wool for rug making.
-The wool is obtained from one of the finest breeds of sheep in New Zealand.
-The texture of this fine wool is the softest and is processed to a very white color after removing the natural grease out from them.
-They truly are the best quality wool and are the most expensive too.
+New Zealand wool is the finest wool for making rugs.
+The wool yarn comes from one of the most beautiful breeds of sheep in New Zealand.
+The texture of them is excellent and is the softest compared to other wool.
+They are white after removing the natural grease out from them.
+These properties add to the benefits of wool area rugs.
+They indeed are the best quality wool and are the most expensive too.

-Some of the other popular wool other than NZ wool is Semi Worsted wool and Indian wool.
+Some of the other famous wool other than NZ wool is Semi-worsted wool and Indian wool.
 These are a great alternative to NZ wool and are inexpensive too.

-As mentioned above, the longevity of wool rugs greatly depends upon how well they are taken care of.
-If you want to better understand their longevity and durability, then take Antique rugs for an example.
-Rugs are considered Antique when they are over about fifty years old.
-There are antiques that are as old as some hundred years and more.
+As mentioned above, the longevity of wool area rugs dramatically depends upon how well they are taken care of.
+If you want to understand their longevity and durability better, then take antique rugs for an example.
+Among all benefits of wool rugs, its longevity and price value with its age is the main advantage of all.
+Carpets are Antique if and when they are over about fifty years or older.
+Some antiques are as old as some hundred years and more.

-A good quality hand-knotted woolen rugs with high and dense pile can last longer for 25-100 years and more.
+A good quality hand-knotted wool rug with a high and dense pile can last longer for 25-100 years and more.
 Hand-tufted woolen rugs are less durable in comparison to hand-knotted, they can last for 5-15 years.